vusec/inspectre-gadget/experiments/scanner-eval/analysis/README.md

 ## 1. Prerequisites

-We assume that you ran the scanner following the instructions in the `scanner/` folder.
-You should have generated an `out` folder with a csv of all the gadgets found in call targets and jump targets respectively.
+We assume that you ran the scanner following the instructions in the `entrypoints/` and `scanner/` folder, respectively to generate the input lists and to generate the gadget's csvs.
+You should have an `out` folder with a `call_targets` folder containing `all-gadgets.csv` and a `jump_targets` folder with another `all-gadgets.csv`.

+You also need a list of:
+* all symbols of the default linux build (e.g. `all_text_symbols_6.6-rc4-default.txt`)
+* all sybmols of the fineibt build (e.g. `all_text_symbols_6.6-rc4-fineibt.txt`)
+* a list of reachable functions, generated e.g. by parsing Syzkaller reports

+The `entrypoints/` folder contains instructions on how to generate these from scratch.

 ## 2. Run the reasoner